AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/user-information.md

 );
 ```

-The profiles needed for the current chat will be called back to you.
+The profiles needed for the current chat will be called back.
 You need to respond accordingly and return the `ChatUIKitProfile` data.
 If no data is returned, you will be asked for it the next time it is used.

 The `ChatUIKitProviderProfileHandler` usage is as follows: